rocket-pool/RPIPs/RPIPs/RPIP-71.md

 - ETH held by the rETH contract, and
 - ETH held by the deposit pool.

-If the withdrawal shortfall is at least `withdrawal_hysteresis` ETH, additional megapool validators MUST be selected and added to the exit list as defined in this section.
+If the withdrawal shortfall is at least `exit_hysteresis` ETH, additional megapool validators MUST be selected and added to the exit list as defined in this section.

 #### If `megapool_exit_phase = false`

 - The protocol SHALL allow the oDAO, by majority vote, to request minipools to exit as specified in RPIP-80.
-The amount necessary to cover the withdrawal shortfall minus  `withdrawal_hysteresis` SHALL act as a hard cap on the possible exit requests.
+The amount necessary to cover the withdrawal shortfall minus  `exit_hysteresis` SHALL act as a hard cap on the possible exit requests.
 - The oDAO SHOULD monitor the number of voluntarily exiting minipools and only request exits after accounting for them.
 - The oDAO SHOULD select minipools by prioritizing higher-commission minipools and SHOULD ignore any minipool that has received a `did_not_exit_penalty` within the last `did_not_exit_cooldown` (defined in RPIP-80).
 - The oDAO MAY use time until the next validator sweep as a tie-breaker between minipools with equal commission.